 And if you’ve ever been to one of them, you know about the long wait.

-So, one of the first ways to prevent the wasting of your time and to save money on healthcare expenses is to establish with, and utilize, a primary care provider so you can avoid using emergent providers for non-emergent care needs.
+So, one of the first ways to prevent wasting your time and saving money on healthcare expenses is to establish and utilize a primary care provider to avoid using emergent providers for non-emergent care needs.

-Avoid using emergent services for non-emergent needs to save money on healthcare expenses.
+Avoid using emergent services for non-emergent needs to save time and money on healthcare expenses.

 How do you establish with a primary care provider?